Russ Hodges: Early career

 Born in Dayton, Tennessee, Hodges began his broadcasting career in 1934.
 He was sports editor of WBT, Charlotte, North Carolina until October 1941, when he moved full-time to WOL in Washington, D.C., where he had already been doing play-by-play for the Washington Redskins.
 He worked for the Chicago Cubs, Chicago White Sox, Washington Senators, and Cincinnati Reds before landing in New York City with the New York Yankees and New York Giants, who during much of the 1940s only broadcast home games and shared the same radio team — lead announcer Mel Allen and No. 2 man Hodges.

-From April 14, 1948 to April 22, 1949, Hodges hosted the 15-minute DuMont series Scoreboard, also known as Russ Hodges' Scoreboard.
+From April 14, 1948, to April 22, 1949, Hodges hosted the 15-minute DuMont series Scoreboard, also known as Russ Hodges' Scoreboard.
 In 1949, Hodges became a No. 1 announcer when the Giants and the Yankees separated their radio networks to each broadcast a full, 154-game schedule.
 He was the voice of the Giants for the next 22 seasons on both coasts.

 1951 Bobby Thomson home run call

 On October 3, 1951, Hodges was on the microphone for Bobby Thomson's "Shot Heard 'Round the World".
-It was Hodges who cried, "The Giants win the pennant!
-The Giants win the pennant!"
+It was Hodges who cried, "The Giants won the pennant!
+The Giants won the pennant!"

 This famous moment in sports broadcasting was nearly lost.
 This was in an era before all game broadcasts were recorded.
 However, in his autobiography, Hodges related how a Brooklyn fan, excited over what appeared to be a certain Dodger victory, hooked up his home tape recorder to his radio.
 The fan wanted to capture Hodges "crying."
-Instead, he recorded history; the next day, he called Hodges and said, "You have to have this tape".
+Instead, he recorded history; the next day, he called Hodges and said, "You have to have this tape."
 In reality the fan, Lawrence Goldberg, was a lifelong Giants fan.
 On the 50th anniversary of the game, Goldberg told The New York Times Richard Sandomir about his fateful decision: "I knew I wouldn't be able to listen to the broadcast and I knew something was going to happen.
 It was the third game of the playoffs.
 That kind of game had to be climactic."